The Occult Symbolism Found on the Bank of America Murals

 Prominently displayed in the lobby of the Bank of America’s Corporate Center are “creepy” frescoes, filled with occult symbols.
 Even more unsettling is the fact that those images seem to predict events of a radical world change in the not-so-distant future.
 Are those murals predicting the coming of an occult New World Order?
 We will look at the occult meaning of the symbols found on the Bank of America frescoes.

-A reader of Infowars sent me pictures of some very odd murals displayed at the Bank of America Corporate Center in Charlotte, NC.
-Needless to say they immediately caught my attention, as I was flabbergasted by their symbolism and their message.
+A reader sent me pictures of some very odd murals displayed at the Bank of America Corporate Center in Charlotte, NC.
+Needless to say, they immediately caught my attention, as I was flabbergasted by their symbolism and their message.
 I also couldn’t help relating them to the ominous murals of the Denver International Airport.

 Painted by Benjamin Long, the paintings are said to revolve around the themes of “making/building, chaos/creativity, and planning/knowledge in a “daring blend of abstract and realism, set off with touches of gold“.